MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 ## Default Authenticator

-Mirror automatically adds the NetworkAuthenticatorr component to any object where the Network Manager component is present.
+Mirror automatically adds the NetworkAuthenticator component to any object where the Network Manager component is present.
 Here's what that looks like:

 ``` cs
 namespace Mirror